 Staff members residing in France who are issued with a CD-series diplomatic special residence permit following a promotion are obliged to change the registration of any vehicle previously registered in the 431 K series.

-The staff member concerned should first go to the French customs office in Ferney-Voltaire to hand in the existing number plates, and then submit the following documents to the Installation Service:
+The staff member concerned should first take an appointment with the French customs office in Ferney-Voltaire, then hand in the existing number plates, and submit the following documents to the Installation Service:

 Demande d’immatriculation d’un véhicule automobile (Form 2 for CD-series cards), completed electronically, printed on both sides and signed;